 - A woman who may not have a diagnosed uterine issue but who has failed to become pregnant after several embryo transfers

 - A woman who has history of miscarriages or pre-term birth thought to be due to factors other than egg/sperm quality or genetics (i.e. uterine or cervix issues)

 - Basically, anyone who does not have a womb

-Surrogacy can be quite complex due to the fact that there are many > important steps to ensure that both parties make the best decisions. > TruCare’s surrogacy program can support you throughout this journey. > > We provide the medical (screenings tests) psychological (counselling) > and legal supports that help manage the various details of the process > so it can be as easy as possible for everyone involved.
+Surrogacy can be quite complex due to the fact that there are many important steps to ensure that both parties make the best decisions.
+TruCare’s surrogacy program can support you throughout this journey.

+We provide the medical (screening tests) psychological (counselling) and legal supports that help manage the various details of the process, so that it can be as easy as possible for everyone involved.